Python client for connecting to MbientLab's MetaWear boards

 from ctypes import byref from pymetawear import libmetawear from mbientlab.metawear.cbindings import LedColor, LedPreset pattern = Led.Pattern(repeat_count=10) libmetawear.mbl_mw_led_load_preset_pattern(byref(pattern), LedPreset.BLINK) libmetawear.mbl_mw_led_write_pattern(c.board, byref(pattern), LedColor.GREEN) libmetawear.mbl_mw_led_play(c.board)

-Actual addresses to your MetaWear board can be found by scanning, either directly with hcitool lescan or with the included discover_devices method:
+Actual addresses to your MetaWear board can be found by scanning with the included discover_devices method:

 See the examples folder for more examples on how to use the libmetawear library with this client.

 All functionality of the MetaWear C++ API is able to be used using the PyMetaWear client, and some of the modules have had convenience methods added to simplify the use of them.
-Below are two list, one of modules which have had their convenience methods written and one of modules that are awaiting such focus.
+Below is a list of modules which have had their convenience methods written and one of modules that are awaiting such focus.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.